Markgorden/libznet/README.md

 # libznet
-An iocp wrapper for windows
-and this version is demo for support for Windows via win32_interop.
+An iocp wrapper for windows based on libaenet and this version is demo for support for Windows via win32_interop.

 # libaenet